docker-archive/classicswarm/scheduler/filter/README.md

 ```
 $ docker run -d --name redis5 -e affinity:container!=~redis* redis
 ```
-The affinity filter is about scheduling a new redis5 container to a different node that doesn't have a container with the name that satisfies redis*.
-If each node in the cluster has a redis* container the scheduler with discard the affinity rule and schedules according to the strategy.
+The affinity filter will be used to schedule a new redis5 container to a different node that doesn't have a container with the name that satisfies redis*.
+If each node in the cluster has a redis* container, the scheduler will discard the affinity rule and schedules according to the strategy.

 ## Port Filter